The-Astrl-Project/legal/TOS.md

 **5. Intellectual Property**

-All content on our app, including but not limited to text, graphics, logos, and software, is the property of ***Astrl*** (and ***The Astrl Project***) or its licensors and is protected by copyright and other intellectual property laws.
+All content on our app, including but not limited to text, graphics, logos, and software, is the property of ***Astrl*** or its licensors and is protected by copyright and other intellectual property laws.

 **6. Disclaimer of Warranties**